microsoft/botframework-solutions/docs/_docs/skills/tutorials/create-skill/typescript/6-run-your-skill.md

 ## {{ page.title }}

-After deployment, you and run and test your Skill project using these steps:
+After deployment, you can run and test your Skill project using these steps:

 1. Open the generated skill in your desired IDE (e.g Visual Studio Code)
 1. Run `npm run start`